 I decided that all of said control pieces would be on the upper shelf.
-I cut two pieces with one on the back wall and the other on the (right) side wall.
-I affixed both of these to the thin furniture backing with stainless pan head screws.
+First, I cut two pieces with one on the back wall and the other on the (right) side wall.
+Then, I affixed both of these to the thin furniture backing with stainless pan head screws.

 Further along in the process I ended up removing these and spray painting to (roughly) match the interior paint of the piece.
 I also painted and installed a piece of quarter-round to cover the exposed leading edge of the right hand piece.

 Cutting Holes in Your Aquarium Stand for Wiring and Hoses: